mvrzan/flex-agent-did-extensions/ReadMe.md

 Allow users to search for specific agent and/or extension in the UI.

+### Updated by and last updated

+Insert two new columns that indicate when the filed was updated and by whom.

 ### ~~Convert to functional components~~

 ~~This version of the plugin is built using React class-based components.
 In order to follow more modern React development practices, this plugin should be converted to functional components.~~